guwanyue/portfolio/src/posts/firstpost.md

 {% imageMd "./src/assets/images/sweet/IMG_0029_2_1.jpg", " ", "(min-width: 30em) 50vw, 100vw", "grid-column-center", " ", " ", " " %}
 {% imageMd "./src/assets/images/sweet/IMG_0041_1_2.jpg", " ", "(min-width: 30em) 50vw, 100vw", "grid-column-center", " ", " ", " " %}
 {% imageMd "./src/assets/images/sweet/IMG_0051_1.jpg", " ", "(min-width: 30em) 50vw, 100vw", "grid-column-center", " ", " ", " " %}

-Bring to the table win-win survival strategies to ensure proactive domination.
-At the end of the day, going forward, a new normal that has evolved from generation X is on the runway heading towards a streamlined cloud solution.
-User generated content in real-time will have multiple touchpoints for offshoring.

-Capitalize on low hanging fruit to identify a ballpark value added activity to beta test.
-Override the digital divide with additional clickthroughs from DevOps.
-Nanotechnology immersion along the information highway will close the loop on focusing solely on the bottom line.